IngoMarquart/rfcc/README.md

 We have two options to specify the size and number of clusters to be returned.

 The parameter __max_clusters__ sets the maximum amount of leafs in each decision tree.
 It ensures that the model does not return too many or too few clusters, but it does change the estimation of the random forest.

+Perhaps you already have the best parameters for your random forest on hand, or want to use the default values?
-Another option is to set __max_clusters__ to a high value, or leave it unspecified, and use the hierarchical clustering algorithm to extract clusters of the desired size.
+Another option to get clusters of the desired size is to not set __max_clusters__ here, but use the hierarchical clustering algorithm to extract clusters of the desired size.
 See below for __t_param__ in the fit method.

 ## Fitting and optional parameters